- last update 20 Jun 2019 -

 Whilst I'm very modern in most of the ways I teach, I am a bit of a traditionalist where gradings are concerned.
 As a general rule I do not grade students as 'back in the day' it simply wasn't done.
 However if a student wants to be graded, then for many years we have had in place a protocol that allows us to do so.
 If it is important to you that you be awarded grades as you progress then discuss it with me either before you come along (Call 07771 333 3 69) or at one of your first few sessions.

 No, sorry, we don't.
-We are happy for you to train with your wife, husband, partner, child, parent, friend, etc., but our fees are low and pay-as-you-train, which means there is minimum admin involved in signing students into a class.
+We are happy for you to train with your wife, husband, partner, child, parent, friend, etc., but our fees are pay-as-you-train, which means there is minimum admin involved in signing students into a class.
 Indeed at some sessions students sign themselves in and just put the fee in the money-box.
 So to offer discounts would mean additional admin and probably that would raise the fees for everyone.